gvwilson/12-design/README.md

 this paper into sections and a bibliography that are consistent with what you've read before makes it easier to read.

-Patterns can be found at all scales of programming, from "most valuable" variables [Byckling2005] and doubly-nested loops to process the elements of two-dimensional arrays through the filter-group-summarize pattern that is common in data analysis, to the communicating microservices of today's online applications.
+Patterns can be found at all scales of programming: "most valuable" variables [Byckling2005], doubly-nested loops to process the elements of two-dimensional arrays, and the filter-group-summarize pattern common in data analysis are just three examples.
 But design patterns can be a mixed blessing.
 First, our brains try so hard to match inputs to patterns that they will sometimes misclassify things.
 For example, it once took me the better part of an hour to spot the error in this code:

      for (i=0; i<a.width; i++) {
          for (j=0; i<a.height; j++) {